dbbs-lab/bsb-core/docs/connectivity/component.rst

 .. rubric:: Setting up the class

-We need to inherit from :class:`bsb.connectivity.ConnectionStrategy` to create a connection component and decorate our class with the ``config.node`` decorator to integrate it with the configuration system.
+We need to inherit from :class:`~bsb.connectivity.strategy.ConnectionStrategy` to create a connection component and decorate our class with the ``config.node``decorator to integrate it with the configuration system.
 For specifics on configuration, see :doc:`/config/nodes`.